osohq/oso/docs/content/any/getting-started/_index.md

 # Get Started

-Let's get started with Oso!
 Oso is a framework for application authorization with built-in primitives for modeling authorization.
-Oso consists of the following components:
+Oso consists of the following
+components:

 - **Oso Library**: Oso is a library that you include in your application to enforce authorization.
 The library supports multiple languages,